VeronikaKerman/ChickenAtomics/README.md

 It is mainly for players who want to use beautiful mods of Nertea, but do not want their game to be too technical and number-y like [Interstellar extended][3].

+As a bonus, mass and thrust of those engines are patched with SMURFF factors, if the mod is installed.

 [Dennis Nikitaev][1] featured in [project rho][2] predicts that ammonia propellant would result in 2x more thrust at 41% Isp.
 KSP-IE uses 1.4x thrust and 63% Isp.
 As a compromise, this patchset uses 1.6-1.7x thrust and 60% Isp.